Faycal214/optiflowx/docs/index.md

 - API reference for core building blocks
 - Design system and theming notes for documentation

-The site supports a light/dark toggle (top-right) — each theme adjusts backgrounds, code-block contrast and semantic colors for comfortable reading.
+The site supports a dark-first design.
+For users coming from other themes, note that code-block contrast and semantic colors are optimized for comfortable reading on dark backgrounds.

 ## Quick installation